inahmaegemparo/Laboratory-Work1-Activity-PowerBI_v2/README.md

 #### This screenshot shows the dataset loaded in Power BI's Data View, where all columns are visible and data types for each column can be verified and adjusted if needed.
 <img width="1919" height="1030" alt="image" src="https://github.com/user-attachments/assets/6adc308e-93f7-4046-8363-fbe022822556" />

+○ Are all columns visible?
+Yes, all columns are visible.

+○ Is “Date” formatted as Date?
+Yes, it was formatted as a date but in a long date format .

+○ Is “Sales” formatted as a Decimal Number?
+No, it was formatted as whole number

 # PART 2: Exploring the Interface

 ## Report View